Morgan Wallen: Personal life

-In 2016, Wallen began a relationship with influencer KT Smith, and the couple got engaged several months later.
-They separated in 2019, which she said was due to Wallen's infidelity.
-Their son (b.
-2020), was born several months after their breakup.
+In 2016, Wallen began a relationship with influencer KT Smith, and they became engaged several months later.
+They separated in 2019, which Smith said was due to Wallen's infidelity.
+Their son was born several months after their breakup.
 Wallen has also been romantically involved with influencer Paige Lorenze, country singer Megan Moroney, and television personality Kristin Cavallari.
+He is currently believed to be single, saying in a recent interview, "I had a girlfriend for a while.
+Not recently.
+That was the last one I had.
+I don't have anybody right now.
+It's kind of hard.
+Just how busy I've been.
+I got a son; an album, a tour; I've got all these things I do...
+It's really hard for me to make time for that.
+I want to, though.
+I think I'm coming up on my 'settle down phase.'
+We'll see.
+I'm not in a hurry."

 Legal issues

 In May 2020, Wallen was arrested and charged with public intoxication and disorderly conduct after leaving Kid Rock's bar in Nashville after reportedly kicking glass items inside the bar when he was told to leave, as well as getting into multiple verbal altercations with passersby outside.
 The case was later dismissed.

-On April 7, 2024, Wallen was arrested after allegedly throwing a chair off the roof of Eric Church's newly-opened bar on Broadway in Nashville, Chief's.
-He was charged with three counts of felony reckless endangerment and one count of misdemeanor disorderly conduct after the projectile landed near two police officers on the ground.
-In December 2024, Wallen pled guilty to two misdemeanor counts of reckless endangerment, with the other two charges being dismissed, and was sentenced to serve seven days in a DUI education center, and two consecutive years of supervised probation.
+On April 7, 2024, Wallen was arrested after throwing a chair off the roof of Eric Church's newly opened Nashville bar, Chief's.
+He was charged with three counts of felony reckless endangerment and one count of misdemeanor disorderly conduct after the chair landed near two police officers.
+In December 2024, Wallen pleaded guilty to two misdemeanor counts of reckless endangerment, with the other two charges dismissed, and was sentenced to seven days in a DUI education center and two years of supervised probation.